Ali-Jaan-Butt/Ali-Jaan-Butt/README.md

 ### About Me:
 I'm Ali.
 I have experience in different fields.
 I'm a Data Scientist.
 I have created many models related to NLP, in Tensorflow, Keras, Neural Networks etc. I have also don image processing, I have also trained many models.
 I have done work in tensorflow, LSTM, YOLO etc.
+I've also expertise in Data Engineering.
+I'm Expert in Data Scraping, web scraping, web automation, app scraping, app automation.
+I have done many projects in these skills.
+I'm also expert in Web Development using Django.
+I have done many projects in Django.
+I have also expertise in app development and software development.

 Currently, I'm running a startup named "AJ innovations".
 In this startup, I have a team, we are building some of the projects that will be announced after development.
 Wait for the announcement.